8th Biannual Conference of the European Society for the Study of Western Esotericism (ESSWE)

 - Chosen Length: Panels can be 90 minutes or 120 minutes in length

 - Individual abstracts of presenters, with respective presenters’ names and affiliations

 - Special requests/equipment needs

-The ESSWE provides a limited number of travel bursaries for participants from economically disadvantaged countries.
-For further information, see http://www.esswe.org/Bursaries
+The ESSWE provides a limited number of travel bursaries for participants.
+For further information, see ESSWE

-As part of its support of ESSWE8, the IAHR will provide two individual bursaries (of EUR 500 each) specifically for postgraduate students from weak currency countries in Europe.
+As part of its support of ESSWE8, the IAHR will provide two individual bursaries (of up to EUR 400 each) specifically for postgraduate students from weak currency countries in Europe.
 To apply, please email email@example.com [this email address is in relation to IAHR Bursaries only] with your name, thesis title, any links (website/social media) and notification of paper acceptance at ESSWE8.

-ESSWE8 will take place in University College Cork in Cork city, Ireland as a fully in-person conference on campus.
+ESSWE8 will take place at University College Cork in Cork city, Ireland as a fully in-person conference on campus.